 Probably Level 2 is the highest level you could use.
 You could say, "I understand, you are upset because your husband cut up your credit cards without your agreement--that made you feel like he was acting like your parent."
 You reflect her thoughts and emotions back to her, showing that you accept those feelings as her internal experience.

-You probably couldn't use Level 6 or radical genuineness as it's unlikely you could understand and authentically agree with her response as reasonable.
+You probably couldn't use Level 6 or radical genuineness as it's unlikely you have similar experiences that you could understand her feelings on a deep level, such as having had the same experience and reaction.
 Level 5, normalizing, would not work because most people would agree his response was reasonable and not be upset in that situation.
 There is nothing to make her response more understandable in terms of her history, so Level 4 is not possible.
 Level 3 is also not applicable because she's told her feelings clearly--nothing to guess.

 Let's try another example.
 Jesse tells you she quit her job.
 She quit because her boss loudly criticized her in front of other people.
 She's asked him twice before to not embarrass her but he loses his temper easily.
 She felt afraid of him because he reminded her of a verbally abusive uncle and she couldn't continue to work for him.
 What level of validation do you use?